 When you arrive for the first time at a page, you are likely to scan the document to get an overview of the page.
 This will help you decide if you want to stay and where you will want to start reading.
-Visually disabled users who use screen readers to access documents will want to do the equivalent.
-By making use of heading tags, they too can get a scan of the page.
-They can choose to hear all the headings first, or they may jump through the page by advancing to the next heading.
+Visually disabled users who use screen readers to access websites and documents will want to do the equivalent.
+They may scan the page by tabbing through the headings to find what they are looking for.

 If you have a fair amount of content that does not have any headings, the screen reader user may have a hard time reviewing content when going back to review, as the document or page is not very navigable.
 The user will not have the ability to tab around the page easily to find or preview content.